justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 *Pages and groups*

 The plugin can add a link to a page or group wall of your choice.
-The plugin will always add only one link, see question U25 of [the FAQ](http://wordpress.org/extend/plugins/add-link-to-facebook/faq/ "FAQ").
 Just check what you want, page or group, press *Save* and select the page or group you want to add links to.
 For pages it is possible to add links as page owner, instead of with your personal account.
 For groups this is not possible, since Facebook doesn't support it.